-Our highly collaborative multi-disciplinary research group aims to improve vector surveillance and stop transmission of malaria, dengue, Zika and chikungunya globally and with a focus in the Asia-Pacific.
-Our primary focus on understanding mosquito-borne disease transmission systems, which comprises the interactions between the mosquito vectors, disease pathogens, human hosts and the environment.
-By characterizing this complex system, our research can be extended to improve vector control programs to eliminate disease transmission.
+The primary objective of our highly collaborative multi-disciplinary research group is to improve vector surveillance to stop transmission of malaria, dengue, Zika and chikungunya globally but with a particular focus in the Asia-Pacific.
+Our One Health approach to understanding mosquito-borne disease transmission systems seeks to quantitatively understand the interactions between the mosquito vectors, disease pathogens, human hosts and the environment.
+By characterizing these complex systems, our research can improve vector control programs to eliminate disease transmission.

-Our activities range from basic applied research conducted on campus at JCU, through to field based studies focused on understanding the vectors and associated transmission systems, and then translation into policy guidance.
-The Group is based at the Australian Institute of Tropical Health and Medicine, on the Cairns campus of James Cook University.
-Here the facilities include state-of-the-art insectaries, PC2 laboratories and the Mosquito Research Facility (large semi-field structure).
-Our team conducts field work in collaboration with local institutes and vector control programs across the globe including countries in Australia, Africa, Asia and the Pacific.
+Our activities range from basic applied research conducted on campus at JCU, through to field based studies focused on understanding the vectors and associated transmission systems, and their translation into policy guidance.
+The Mosquito Borne Diseases Group is based at the Australian Institute of Tropical Health and Medicine, on the Cairns campus of James Cook University.
+Here the facilities include PC2 laboratories, state-of-the-art insectaries including two large semi-field structures in the Mosquito Research Facility.
+Our team conducts field work in collaboration with local institutes and vector control programs across the globe including in Australia, Africa, Asia and the Pacific.

-- The underlying broad-scale ecological process influencing malaria and dengue transmission
+- Understanding the broad-scale ecological processes influencing malaria and dengue transmission

-- Support evidence-based control of malaria and dengue vectors
+- Developing evidence-based control of malaria and dengue vectors

 The Mosquito-Borne Diseases Group is leading a consortium of 12 institutions to enable more effective arbovirus and malaria vector surveillance in up to 12 Pacific island countries.
 The program will drive sustainable improvements in vector surveillance and control programs that will have broad impacts to improve regional health security.
-Activities will focus on building capacity to implement vector surveillance based on World Health Organisation recommendations.
+Activities are focused on building capacity to implement vector surveillance based on World Health Organisation recommendations.
 The consortium will strengthen existing networks to facilitate in-country and regional communication.
-A major outcome will be practical and actionable strategic plans developed by Pacific island countries to enable sustainable surveillance to enable more proactive responses to contain outbreaks.
+A major outcome will be practical and actionable country-specific strategic plans to enable sustainable surveillance for control, containment and outbreak responses.

 Key collaborators: World Health Organization, Papua New Guinea Institute of Medical Research, Queensland Institute of Medical Research-Berghofer, Beyond Essential Systems, University of New South Wales, University of Queensland, The Burnet Institute, Australian Red Cross, Asia Pacific Malaria Elimination Network, Australian Defence Force Malaria and Infectious Disease Institute, The Pacific Community, and the Asia Pacific Malaria Elimination Network.